Azure/Avere/src/terraform/examples/e2e/README.md

        * By default, [Spot](https://learn.microsoft.com/azure/virtual-machines/spot-vms) is enabled in module `6 Render Farm` configuration.
 Therefore, Spot cores quota should be approved for your Azure subscription and target region(s).
    * For modules `5 Render Manager`, `6 Render Farm` and `7 Artist Workstation`, make sure the **image.id** config references the correct custom image in your Azure subscription [Compute Gallery](https://learn.microsoft.com/azure/virtual-machines/shared-image-galleries).
    * For modules `6 Render Farm` and `7 Artist Workstation`, make sure the **fileSystems** config has the correct values for your target storage environment.
-1. Run `terraform init -backend-config ../0.Global.Foundation/module/backend.config` to initialize the module local directory (append `-upgrade` if older providers are detected)
+1. For module `0 Global Foundation`, run `terraform init` to initialize the module local directory (append `-upgrade` if older providers are detected).
-   * For module `0 Global Foundation`, do **not** include the `-backend-config` parameter
+1. For all modules except `0 Global Foundation`, run `terraform init -backend-config ../0.Global.Foundation/module/backend.config` to initialize the module local directory (append `-upgrade` if older providers are detected).
-1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (append `-destroy` to delete Azure resources)
+1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (append `-destroy` to delete Azure resources).
-1. Review the displayed Terraform deployment plan to add, change and/or destroy Azure resources *before* confirming
+1. Review the displayed Terraform deployment Plan *before* confirming to add, change and/or destroy Azure resources.
-   * For module `2 Image Builder`, use the Azure portal or [Image Builder CLI](https://learn.microsoft.com/cli/azure/image/builder#az-image-builder-run) to start image build runs after image template deployment
+   * For module `2 Image Builder`, use the Azure portal or [Image Builder CLI](https://learn.microsoft.com/cli/azure/image/builder#az-image-builder-run) to start image build runs after image template deployment.

 ## Render Jobs